nvbogu/Natural-Language-Understanding-API/README.md

 ```

 This guide assumes that you need to have the server be accesible over https and not only http and therefore you will need
 your own domain name and be able to point it to the servers public ip address.
-In this guide you will create the server.
+In this guide you will only create the server and not buy a domain name and not link your domain name to your server.

 ## RASA